COLOR GIRL 114

 The documentary “Surviving R.Kelly” came on tonight and here is what stood out most to me:

-If you look at history compared to now, black women have a history of not speaking up and telling their stories especially against black men.
+If you look at history compared to now, black women have a history of not speaking up and telling their stories, especially against black men.
 We support them through everything.
 If you notice all of the commentators are Black which is pivotal in itself.
 As a community, we have to look at the bigger picture.
 This documentary is not demonizing.
-It acknowledges him, his career, his sexually history, and thought process which is no different from any “white” documentary.”
+It acknowledges him, his career, his sexual history, and thought process which is no different from any “white” documentary.”

 We can come back to this later.